MrSushi201/MrSushi201/README.md

 ### Hello World!👋

-I am a Python Data Engineer based in Gothenburg, Sweden. \
+I am an engineer working at Volvo Cars in Gothenburg, Sweden. \
-Currently, I work as a Data Engineer/Analyst for a consultancy company - Academic Work.
+Currently, I specialize in Product Development, more specifically in (Design) Process Development. \
+I use GitHub to upload my projects and materials related to Python Programming, which is one of my hobbies. \

 The tools that I use: \
 🐍 Python is my go-to programming language. \